On the proportion of derangements in affine classical groups: Affine orthogonal groups in odd characteristic

-The formula for $\bar{u}_{2m}(q)$ follows from similar computations, recalling the definition of $\tau_{\phi}(\lambda^{\pm})$ in Eq. \eqref{tau_phi} and observing that if $q \equiv 1 \pmod 4$, then
+The formula for $\Delta_{u,\lambda}(\Or^{+}_m(q)-\Delta_{u,\lambda}(\Or^{-}_m(q))$ follows from similar computations, recalling the definition of $\tau_{\phi}(\lambda^{\pm})$ in Eq. \eqref{tau_phi} and observing that if $q \equiv 1 \pmod 4$, then

-while if $q \equiv 3 \pmod 4$, then The presence of the factor $\tau_{\phi}(\lambda^{\pm})$ forces the sum to range only over partitions $\lambda$ with all parts even: indeed, if there exists any $i$ such that $m_i$ is odd, the contributions cancel out due to the sign choices.
-With this observation, the result follows similarly to the previous case and does not depend on the congruence class of $q \mod 4$. \end{proof} \end{lemma}
+while if $q \equiv 3 \pmod 4$, then The presence of the factor $\tau_{\phi}(\lambda^{\pm})$ forces the result to be non-zero if and only if the partitions $\lambda$ has all parts of even multiplicity: indeed, if there exists any $i$ such that $m_i$ is odd, the contributions cancel out due to the sign choices.
+With this observation, the result follows similarly to the previous case and does not depend on the congruence class of $q\mod 4$. \end{proof} \end{lemma}